Areas of application

 In addition, the tool is able to generate accurate data-based metamodels of physical system simulations.
 This means the simulation quality of individual system components can be increased and the iteration times of the overall system simulation can be significantly shortened.

 The ETAS ASCMO models can be used to simulate the controlled system in model-, software-, and hardware-in-the-loop applications (XiL).
 For very demanding runtime behavior requirements, the complexity of the models can be greatly reduced.
-This means that the models can be used, for example, as “virtual sensors” in production vehicle ECUs.
+This means that the models can also be used, for example, as “virtual sensors” in production vehicle ECUs.

 Efficient and easy to use